LauroCRibeiro/SQLite3-With-Python-Tutorial-/README.md

 # Tutorial-SQLite-with-Python

-A simple and detailed tutorial about how to create a simple database with the tool SQlite3 using Python3 language.
-I've made this tutorial based on a codemy video course.
+A simple CRUD application to manipulate a Relational Database is useful for extracting information from a database for further analysis or maintenance.